alanng10/Life/Docue/a.md

 Male is Optro major total.
 Mile is Marry major total.

+Optro is operate major.
+Marry is desire major.

 Life word has spell.
 The spell is:
 "L" for Love Time.